2019 Summit League men's soccer season: 2020 MLS Draft

+The 2020 MLS SuperDraft was held on January 9, 2020.
+No players from the Summit League were selected in the draft.

 Homegrown players

 The Homegrown Player Rule is a Major League Soccer program that allows MLS teams to sign local players from their own development academies directly to MLS first team rosters.
 Before the creation of the rule in 2008, every player entering Major League Soccer had to be assigned through one of the existing MLS player allocation processes, such as the MLS SuperDraft.

 To place a player on its homegrown player list, making him eligible to sign as a homegrown player, players must have resided in that club's home territory and participated in the club's youth development system for at least one year.
 Players can play college soccer and still be eligible to sign a homegrown contract.